-Both acrylic and polycarbonate can be used as a sneeze guard in a restaurant or cafeteria, and acrylic is a common material for making food storage items.
-However there is some debate about whether or not polycarbonate is appropriate for storing food so until the issue is resolved you may want to stick with acrylic for food storage.
+Both acrylic and polycarbonate can be used as a sneeze guard or even a splashback in a restaurant or cafeteria, and acrylic is a common material for making food storage items.
+However, there is some debate about whether or not polycarbonate is appropriate for storing food so until the issue is resolved you may want to stick with acrylic for food storage.

 Are Acrylic and Polycarbonate sheets affordable?

 Both are much cheaper than similar size glass panels.
-Also keep in mind that the risk of injury while working with sheet plastic is miniscule compared to working with large sheets of glass.
+Also, keep in mind that the risk of injury while working with sheet plastic is minuscule compared to working with large sheets of glass.

 If you have any questions about measuring acrylic or polycarbonate sheets for a particular application give us a call on 01903 38902 or email us at email@example.com.
 We’re here to help.